d-e-a-3/cheatsheets/git.md

 Command | Description
 ------- | -----------
 **`git reset --hard <commit-hash>`** & **` git push -f origin master`** | **WARNING** Revert remote commit.
 Use with caution and do not use in collaborative projects.
 Use **`git revert`** instead
+**`git push --force-with-lease`** | Protect all remote refs that are going to be updated by requiring their current value to be the same as the remote-tracking branch we have for them.

 ## Git Misc Tips